Faculty And Staff

 Daisy Barnard teaches high school humanities and directs the high school choir, in addition to being class sponsor for the Class of 2015.
 She was born and raised in Colorado, then earned a B.A. in Religious Studies at Lawrence University in Appleton, WI.
 She received her Waldorf certification from Emerson College U.K. in 1999.
 She has a California State Teaching Credential from Antioch University and an M.A. in Mythological Studies from Pacifica Graduate Institute.
 Ms. Barnard has been a class teacher at Monterey Bay Charter School and Ocean Charter School, both Waldorf-inspired public initiatives.
 Ms. Barnard's interests include music, theater, reading, writing, and yoga.
 She lives in Huntington Beach with her husband, Morgan, and children, Lark and Buck.

 Eden Boric teaches biology and Earth science in the high school, in addition to acting as co-sponsor of the Class of 2016.
-She was born in Chicago, raised in Orange County, and received her B.A. in anthropology (focus in biological anthropology) from CSULB.
+She was born in Chicago, raised in Orange County, and received her B.A. in Anthropology (focus in biological anthropology) from California State University, Long Beach.
 She has been a part of the WSOC community as a parent since 2000, and began working for the school in 2007, helping to open the new high school as High School Coordinator.
-This year marks her transition to teaching in the high school, which she looks forward to with enthusiasm.
 She lives in Costa Mesa with her husband, Brad, and daughters, Maisie and Ivy.